 The symptoms to look for are:

 As our elderly population grows, so does the prevalence of blindness due to AMD.
-While there is no cure, Dr. Sebag and Dr. Chong of the VMR Institute offer the latest and most effective treatments for macular degeneration available today.
+While there is no cure, Dr. Sebag, Dr. Chong, and Dr. Gui of the VMR Institute for Vitreous Macula Retina (VMR) offer the latest and most effective treatments for macular degeneration available today.